KyleMcMaster/AzureFunctionsLunchNLearn/README.md

 ## Azure Functions CLI

 Doesn't build out of the box!
+Time to try something else.

 ## VS Code Azure Function Extension

 https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-csharp

 Closer!
-But still doesn't work, requires some adjustments.
+But still doesn't work, requires some missing packages not present in the template code.
+Used this as my example to get it working.

 https://github.com/Azure/azure-functions-dotnet-worker/blob/main/samples/FunctionApp/HttpTriggerWithDependencyInjection/HttpTriggerWithDependencyInjection.cs